 Leon is the second largest city in Nicaragua and is growing very popular with backpackers and large tour groups as it’s the perfect base to explore the surrounding areas which offer beaches, volcanoes and hikes.
 We recommend using Tierra Tours for touring Leon.

-The center of Leon has a small handful of museums, art galleries, colorful colonial architecture, a cathedral (under construction) and churches.
+The centre of Leon has a small handful of museums, art galleries, colourful colonial architecture, a cathedral (under construction) and churches.
 It also has a wide range of restaurants and bars, none of which are noticed from a look down the street.
-We found all the restaurants tucked away behind big wooden doors, entries that look small but through the doors they open up to HUGE spaces.
+We found all the restaurants tucked away behind big wooden doors, entries that look small but through the doors, they open up to HUGE spaces.

 A few restaurants to mention in Leon: